 Overloaded Circuit Issues

-Electrical flow through a circuit can be interrupted due to a blown fuse or a malfunctioning circuit breaker.
+Electrical flow through a circuit can be interrupted due to a blown fuse, a malfunctioning circuit breaker, or a fully functioning tripped breaker.
 Both of these are in place to prevent overheating of wiring or electrical fires.
 An overload occurs when too much current is traveling through a wire, which causes it to get hot.
 A fuse is designed to melt and break when there is an overload, thus causing a circuit to fail, which can lead to a power outlet not working.
 A breaker is also designed to respond to an overload by shutting off the electricity to the circuit involved.
 A fuse has to be replaced, but a breaker can be reset manually.

 Open Circuit Interruptions